 Everyone has their own style, so go ahead and change the wording if you need to.
 These examples should at least give you a good base to work from.

 If she cheated on you or did something equally unforgivable, you may never want to see her again.
+You might want to get over her as fast as possible, and her texting isn't going to help.
 In this instance, shutting her out of your life is the healthiest response for you both.

 If you respond at all, try this: